purveshjoshi/oopd-a1/README.md

 git config --global user.name "purveshjoshi" git config --global user.email "joshipurvesh007@gmail.com"

-Then I pushed it into git.
+Then I pushed it into git and did an apt update.

+Then I made a file gitignore because we do not want a file containing *.o, *.out,*.exe,a.out,q2,q3,.vscode/,*.swp Then commited it to prevent the binaries